-The plant material used to map tocopherol composition and oleic acid content consisted of genetically contrasting mutant lines VK195 and VK876 as well as wild type VK303 and VK101.
-According to hybridological analysis lines VK195 and VK876, carry mutant alleles tph1, tph2 and Ol and thus express $\gamma$ - and $\delta$ - tocopherol phenotype (~50% of $\gamma$ - and ~50% $\delta$ -tocopherols) as well as demonstrate high oleic phenotype (>82% of oleic acid).
-Lines VK303 and VK101 carry wild type Tph1, Tph2 and ol and demonstrate a high $\alpha$ - tocopherol phenotype (100% of $\alpha$ -tocopherol) as well as moderate content of oleic acid (30 - 45%).
+The plant material used to map tocopherol composition and oleic acid content consisted of genetically contrasting mutant lines VK195 and VK876 (Demurin et al., 2016) as well as wild-type VK303 and VK101 (Trembak et al., 2018).
+According to hybridological analysis lines VK195 and VK876, carry mutant alleles tph1, tph2 and Ol and thus express γ - and δ - tocopherol phenotype (~50% of γ - and ~50% δ-tocopherols) as well as demonstrate high oleic phenotype (>82% of oleic acid).
+Lines VK303 and VK101 carry wild type Tph1, Tph2 and ol and demonstrate a high α - tocopherol phenotype (100% of α -tocopherol) as well as moderate content of oleic acid (30 - 45%).
 All lines were developed at the VNIIMK institute.
 Elite lines VK101 and VK303 are used to produce a simple interlinear middle-early sunflower hybrid "Typhoon" registered at VNIIMK (Trembak et al., 2018).
-While Lines VK876 and VK195 are used to produce an "Oxy" hybrid that synthesizes oil with increased oxidative stability (Demurin et al., 2016).
+While lines VK876 and VK195 are used to produce an "Oxy" hybrid that synthesizes oil with increased oxidative stability (Demurin et al., 2016).

-Lines VK195 and VK876 were used as female lines after hand emasculation.
 Lines VK101 and VK303 were used as a source of pollen.
 The crosses were performed in the field (Krasnodar) in 2015.
 Individual F1 plants were selfed using isolators to produce the F2 progeny (F2 seeds) in the field (Krasnodar) in 2018.
 Random inflorescence was selected from a plot.
 For subsequent phenotyping and genotyping procedures F2 seeds were randomly sampled per F1 sunflower head.
 In total 142 F2 seeds for cross VK195xVK303 and 144 F2 seeds for the cross VK876xVK101 were collected.
 Seeds were harvested at the physiological maturity stage (R-9) according to the sunflower growth stages classification (Schneiter & Miller, 1981).
 For phenotyping, a half-seed technique was applied (Y. N. Demurin et al., 2004; Vera-Ruiz et al., 2005).
 In particular, a single seed was cut in half with a razor, and the first part containing the embryo was left for germination for subsequent genotyping, while the second part was used for phenotyping.
+Parental lines are available at the VNIIMK genetic collection upon request.